 Sun 日 rì or 太阳 tài yang

 The earth goes around the sun once every 365.2425 days.
 This number is rather inconvenient as it can not be divided up into a whole number of days.
 To work out the day within the year you can measure the angle of the sun at midday, but this assumes you have an accurate idea of time.
-It is at its highest at the Summer Solstice ➚ on21st/22nd June and lowest Winter Solstice 21st/22nd December [Northern hemisphere].
+It is at its highest at the Summer Solstice ➚ on 21st/22nd June and lowest Winter Solstice 21st/22nd December [northern hemisphere].
 If you have some sort of clock you can measure when the length of a day is equal to the length of a night, and so identify the Spring and Autumn Equinoxes ➚.
 The earliest astronomical instrument is just a stick in the ground - a gnomon ➚ to measure the sun's shadow - from which the sundial is a direct descendent.

 To keep the solar calendar in synchronization with the earth’s orbit in the Julian Calendar ➚ an extra leap day needs to be inserted into the calendar every four years (4 x 0.25 = 1).
-However, the number of days is actually a little less than 365.25 it is closer to 365.2425, to account for this discrepancy the Gregorian calendar ➚ was devised with additional rules for leap days in century years (1900 was not a leap year but 2000 was).
+However, the number of days is actually a little less than 365.25 it is closer to 365.2425, to account for this discrepancy the Gregorian calendar ➚ was devised with additional rules for leap days in century years (2100 will not be a leap year but 2000 was).
 By the time the Gregorian system was introduced in 1582, the old Julian calculation had drifted from the true solar time by ten days or more.
 The Orthodox Eastern Church ➚ has still not accepted the Gregorian system and that is why they celebrate Easter ➚ on a different date.

 The twenty-eight mansions of the Chinese astronomy.
 May 2008.
 Image by Mysid ➚ available under a Creative Commons License ➚